 Much has changed since 1986, when Kim Esterberg first set foot on Ometepe in search of a sister island and Moyagalpa Mayor Diego Martinez told Kim that what Ometepe needed most was respect.
-What has not changed in 25 years is the vision of a long-term, sustainable relationship—a mutually beneficial partnership of equals.
-This mutuality of respect is what we celebrate as we mark our first quarter-century in 2011.
+What has not changed is the vision of a long-term, sustainable relationship—a mutually beneficial partnership of equals.
+This mutuality of respect is what we hold true to as we continue on into our second quarter-century.

 Join us on Facebook.

 We welcome newcomers to our organization.
 A great first step: become a member.

 You can help support projects on Ometepe by making a donation.

 If you have a question, you can contact us by filling out this form.